dbetteridge/dbetteridge.github.io/content/blog/dont-feed-after-midnight/index.md

   - gremlin-javascript
 ---

-Below I describe some techniques I have found for querying deeply nested data that does not fit well in a traditional relational database.
+Below I describe some techniques I have found for querying nested data that does not fit well in a traditional relational database.
 These are specific to the Gremlin query language and compatible databases.

 ### Setup for connecting to Neptune (VPC restriction but no IAM)